nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing the data file

-AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+AddressBook data are saved automatically as a JSON file `[JAR file location]/data/socialbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+If your changes to the data values are invalid format, SocialBook will discard that particular person's data while keeping the rest.
+However, if your changes to the data file makes the file format invalid, SocialBook will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>